-You may find it useful to use notepaper to do your calculations while you work through the following steps so you can transfer the relevant amounts to item 18 on your tax return (supplementary section), or item 9 if you use the tax return for retirees.
-(Note: You cannot use Tax return for retirees 2008 if you had a distribution from a managed fund during the year.)
+You may find it useful to use notepaper to do your calculations while you work through the following steps so you can transfer the relevant amounts to item 18 on your tax return (supplementary section).

 STEP 1 Work out your capital proceeds from the CGT event.